artsiomshvedko/f/README.md

 **Parameters**<br>
 - path – Path to the file or directory.
-- chmod – Optional new permissions in octal string format (e.g., '0755').
+- chmod – Optional new permissions (default 755).
 If null, no change is made.

 **Return Values**<br>
 - Current [permissions] as a string (octal) when $chmod is null